 Michael ‘Mick’ McDermott ’96 is one of the coaches of the Iran National Football Team, which is competing this week at the 21st FIFA World Cup in Russia.
 The Belfast, Ireland native was the first foreign recruit of URI’s Coach Ed Bradley, and was chosen to rebuild URI’s soccer program, which won an A-10 Championship during McDermott’s tenure.

-Endurance under pressure, McDermott says, is key not only for athletes engaged in world-class competition, but also for their coaches.
+Endurance under pressure is key, not only for athletes engaged in world-class competition, but also for their coaches, says McDermott, a graduate of URI’s health and physical education program, now part of the College of Health Sciences.

 How did you come to be assistant coach of the Iran National Football Team?